 The course content is divided up maximally so as to reduce total load content on any particular exam.
 Each exam is worth 100 points.
-Of all exams taken the lowest exam may be dropped.
-An exception is the nervous system exams, of which no exam may be dropped.
-The grade is based upon an absolute scale and is determined by the college and can be accessed on-line.
+The "lowest" grade may be dropped with the exception of the last exam set and potentially other exams that are "non-droppable".
+The student will be informed ahead of time if an exam cannot be dropped.
+The final grade is based upon an absolute scale and is determined by the college and can be accessed on-line.
 A number/letter equivalence chart is provided at the end of this syllabus.
-In some cases content may be combined or divided.